Skip to main content

 Understanding Response Codes

 We use standard HTTP status codes to communicate the outcome of API requests.
-Use the status code to drive your business logic and remedial actions:
+Use the status code to drive your business logic and remedial actions.

-Request was processed successfully — response body contains the expected data.
+2XXRequest processed successfully — response body contains the expected data.

 Common Error Status Codes

 When a request fails, our APIs return an error payload describing the issue.
-The table below lists common error HTTP status codes, possible reasons, and recommended actions:

-HTTP StatusError CodeDescription / CauseRecommended Next Steps
+HTTP StatusError CodeDescription / CauseRecommended Action

 400BAD_REQUESTRequest has malformed or missing data.Validate request data against API schema.
 Fix missing/incorrect fields.